Contents

 pod init

-To add Google Firebase SDK, modify ./ios/Podfile
+To add Google Firebase SDK, modify ./ios/Podfile file like below.

 target 'blaboo' do